vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 - `ntrup761`
 - `ntrup857`

-### Computing worst-case bounds based on Montgomery reductions and multiplications
+### Computing Worst-Case Bounds

 In [bound](https://github.com/vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A/tree/main/bound/Armv7E-M/cortex-m4),
-the following folders compute the bounds of implementations in this paper:
+the following folders compute the bounds (based on Montgomery reductions and multiplications) of implementations in this paper:
 - `ntruhps2048677_1440`
 - `ntruhps2048677_1536`
 - `ntruhps4096821`